 Our Comprehensive Epilepsy Center, has been designated a Level 4 Epilepsy Center which is the highest designation given by the National Association of Epilepsy Centers.
 This NAEC accreditation recognizes extensive expertise and truly comprehensive care in the medical, surgical, social and psychological management of epilepsy.

-Patients are evaluated and provided a continuum of care by our multi-disciplinary team through our out-patient facilities in the Rutledge Tower in downtown Charleston, in Mount Pleasant, and in West Ashley, SC.
+Patients are evaluated and provided a continuum of care by our multi-disciplinary team through our out-patient facilities.
+We offer a variety of locations for your convenience: Rutledge Tower in downtown Charleston, West Ashley Medical Pavilion, and East Cooper Medical Pavilion.

 The Neurophysiology Lab at the Medical University of South Carolina offers patients comprehensive diagnostic testing in a comfortable atmosphere for both in-patient and out-patient services.
 Using the latest technology, medical professionals in the Neurophysiology Lab work with patients and their physicians to assist in the diagnosis of a wide variety of neurological conditions.
 MUSC Health is currently the only medical center in the United States with the complete combination of accredited labs in EEG, Intraoperative Monitoring, and Intracranial and Extracranial vascular imaging, in conjunction with a level IV epilepsy center.

-The MUSC Health Comprehensive Epilepsy Center brings together medical and surgical specialists who have devoted their careers to the management of epilepsy.
+The MUSC Health Comprehensive Epilepsy Center brings together epilepsy doctors, specialists and treatment in Charleston, SC.
+Our care team members have devoted their careers to the management of epilepsy.
 Patient care is supported by a wide variety of specialists from the fields of neurology, neurosurgery, neurophysiology, nursing, radiology, psychiatry, speech and language pathology, social work and research.

 Julie DesMarteau, RD, MPAS, PA-C